hal/hal.github.io/content/development/build-run.md

 # Scripts

-This repository contains various scripts to automate tasks.
+This repository contains some scripts to automate various development tasks.

 ## `depgraph.sh`

-Generates a visual dependency graph
+Generates a visual dependency graph.

 ## `format.sh`